'I just got shot at': Chilling video shows shots being fired at Fresno police sergeant

 The attack was captured on the officer's body camera last Monday.

-Investigators say the sergeant was responding to a report of shots fired on Cedar Avenue and Fountain Way.
+Investigators say Sgt.
+Suareaz was responding to a report of shots fired on Cedar Avenue and Fountain Way.

 When the officer was nearing the intersection, bullets hit his patrol car, shattering glass from the passenger window and the windshield.

-In the video, the officer yells "Woah!" before saying, "I just got shot at, struck my vehicle."
+In the video, Sgt.
+Suarez yells "Woah!" before saying, "I just got shot at, struck my vehicle."

-Fresno police say the sergeant was not shot but did suffer injuries from the broken glass.
+Fresno police say he was not shot but did suffer injuries from the broken glass.

 A total of eight rounds were fired at the officer's car.